 A code found on this JP page that has loads of great Fairyland Story info reveals that the game's staff roll can be seen simply by holding the Magic button down as soon as the Game Over message appears (if your score makes it to the ranking screen, hold the button after entering your last initial too).
 Pull it off and before the game begins its attract mode again, you'll get a very brief character list/staff roll as shown above and in this video we made of it because we were that excited to finally see this stuff used.
 With help from @slawbrah and @_kimimi, we also got their roles translated, which you'll see in a second.

-The most important name here is ONIJUST.H, usually credited as simply Onijust in other Taito games.
+The most important name here is ONIJUST.H, usually credited as simply Onijust in other Taito games, real name Hiroshi Tsujino although this was only revealed decades after the facr.
 He's one of the more prolific names to appear in Taito credit sequences, and while the arcade version credits him with planning and design, the MSX port upgrades him to game and character design, a role he filled in other Taito games (Plump Pop and Cadash).
-Oddly enough, no-one actually knows what his real identity is.
-I haven't even been able to find out what the H stands for.
 As for the other names, most of them show up in other Taito arcade games, often as directors, such as Masaki Ogata (Dead Connection and The Ninja Warriors), Hikio Hatano (Kiki Kaikai) and Toshiyuki Nishimura (Superman)- we have a possible list of who's who on this separate page for your perusal.

-The strangest thing is that three of them- Onijust, Nishimura and Ogata- went on to create The Ninja Warriors.
+The strangest thing is that three of them- Tsujino, Nishimura and Ogata- went on to create The Ninja Warriors.

 Of course, the big name missing here is Fukio 'MTJ' Mitsuji (1960-2008), seeing as The Fairyland Story is so similar to Bubble Bobble, his greatest creation.
 We can only assume he was paying attention to Ptolemy's story when designing Bubblun and Bobblun's fantastic journey.